jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-umbrel-os.md

 5. Click on "Install" and wait until it gives the option to "Open" the app
 ![1](/assets/public-2/35.png)
 ![1](/assets/public-2/36.png)
 6. When the app has opened, it will immediatly start syncing the entire Bitcoin blockchain.
-This is a lengthy process and can take multiple days depending on your internet speed.
+This is a lengthy process and can take multiple days depending on your internet speed
 ![1](/assets/public-2/37.png)

 ## Step 4: Set up Pruning Mode (Optional)

 If you want to reduce the storage space used, you might be interested in Pruning Old Blocks.
-This means that you can save storage by pruning (deleting) old blocks and keeping only a limited copy of the blockchain.
+This means that you can save storage by pruning (deleting) old blocks and keeping only a limited copy of the blockchain

-1. Go to kebab menu > Advanced Settings
+1. Go to your Bitcoin Node > Kebab Menu > Advanced Settings
 ![1](/assets/public-2/38.png)
 2. Scroll down and enable "Prune Old Blocks", use the slider to choose the size of the blockchain you want to store
 ![1](/assets/public-2/39.png)

 ## Step 5: Set up Lightning Node (Optional)

 If you want to make use of the [Lightning Network](https://academy.binance.com/en/articles/what-is-lightning-network), it allows you to make ultra cheap and almost instant Bitcoin transactions.
-By running a Lightning node, you can not only self-custody your Bitcoin on Lightning, but also earn sats by routing payments on the network.
+By running a Lightning node, you can not only self-custody your Bitcoin on Lightning, but also earn sats by routing payments on the network

 1. Install the Lighting Node app from the store
 2. This will merge both Bitcoin and Lightning apps and enable Lightning Network functionality